ffgpu-org/ffgpu-org/README.md

-# ffgpu-site
-The main site of ffgpu.org
+# The main site of ffgpu.org